The Washington Spirit now has a woman in charge. For its players, that means a lot.

 Former NWSL coach Rory Dames was accused by youth players of misconduct decades ago, records and interviews show

-The players had publicly supported Kang in a saga that spilled into the public in August when then-coach Richie Burke was accused of verbally and emotionally abusing players.
+The players had publicly supported Kang in a saga that spilled into public view in August when then-coach Richie Burke was accused of verbally and emotionally abusing players.

 Everyone welcomed the resolution before the season began.